 So this begs the question …

-- How Soon Can You Go Swimming After Dyeing Your Hair?
+- Wait 3 – 7 Days to Go Swimming After Dyeing Your Hair

 - What Happens If You Swim With Dyed Hair Too Soon?